Octatonic scale: Late 19th and 20th century

 The scale is also found in the music of Claude Debussy and Maurice Ravel.
 Melodic phrases that move by alternating tones and semitones frequently appear in the works of both these composers.
 Allen Forte identifies a five-note segment in the cor anglais melody heard near the start of Debussy's "Nuages" from his orchestral suite Nocturnes as octatonic.
 Mark DeVoto describes "Nuages" as "arguably [Debussy's] boldest single leap into the musical unknown.
 'Nuages' defines a kind of tonality never heard before, based on the centricity of a diminished tonic triad (B-D-F natural)."
 According to Stephen Walsh, the cor anglais theme "hangs in the texture like some motionless object, always the same and always at the same pitch".
-There is a particularly striking and effective use of the octatonic scale in the opening bars of Liszt's late piece Bagatelle sans tonalité from 1885.

 The scale was extensively used by Rimsky-Korsakov's student Igor Stravinsky, particularly in his Russian-period works such as Petrushka (1911), The Rite of Spring (1913), up to the Symphonies of Wind Instruments (1920).
 Passages using this scale are unmistakable as early as the Scherzo fantastique, Fireworks (both from 1908), and The Firebird (1910).
 It also appears in later works by Stravinsky, such as the Symphony of Psalms (1930), the Symphony in Three Movements (1945), most of the neoclassical works from the Octet (1923) to Agon (1957), and even in some of the later serial compositions such as the Canticum Sacrum (1955) and Threni (1958).
 In fact, "few if any composers have been known to employ relations available to the collection as extensively or in as varied a manner as Stravinsky".

 The second movement of Stravinsky's Octet for wind instruments opens with what Stephen Walsh calls "a broad melody completely in the octatonic scale".
 Jonathan Cross describes a highly rhythmic passage in the first movement of the Symphony in Three Movements as "gloriously octatonic, not an unfamiliar situation in jazz, where this mode is known as the 'diminished scale', but Stravinsky of course knew it from Rimsky.
 The 'rumba' passage... alternates chords of E-flat7 and C7, over and over, distantly recalling the coronation scene from Mussorgsky's Boris Godunov.
 In celebrating America, the émigré looked back once again to Russia."
 Van den Toorn catalogues many other octatonic moments in Stravinsky's music.